Callum Smith

-Callum John Smith (born 23 April 1990) is an English professional boxer.
-He held the WBA (Super) and Ring magazine super-middleweight titles from 2018 to 2020, and at regional level the British and European super-middleweight titles between 2015 and 2017.
-In 2018 he won the World Boxing Super Series super-middleweight tournament, winning the Muhammad Ali trophy in the process.
+Callum John Smith (born 23 April 1990) is a British professional boxer.
+He has held the World Boxing Organization (WBO) interim light-heavyweight title since February 2025.
+Previously, he held the World Boxing Association (WBA) (Super version) and Ring magazine super-middleweight titles from 2018 to 2020.
+Both of his titles were won during the World Boxing Super Series tournament, in which he won the Muhammad Ali Trophy.
+At regional level, he has held multiple super-middleweight championships, including the British and European titles between 2015 and 2017.
+As an amateur, he won a silver medal at the 2010 Commonwealth Games.

-As of October 2021, he is ranked as the world's best active light-heavyweight by BoxRec, and tenth-best by the Transnational Boxing Rankings Board and the Ring magazine, as well as the eighth-best active boxer, pound for pound, by BoxRec.
 He is the youngest of the Smith brothers—Paul, Stephen, and Liam—all of whom are professional boxers.

 Amateur career

 As an amateur, Smith represented Rotunda ABC in Liverpool at domestic level, where he won the 2010 Great Britain welterweight title and 2011 Great Britain Middleweight title and GB Boxing internationally.